MartinHepperle/Epson-HX-20/System-ROMs/readme.md

 Notes:
 ------
-The first BASIC ROM, covering the range E000-FFFF, also exists in both versions V1.0 and V1.1 but these also differ for the Japanese/US/UK and the European systems.
+The ROM, covering the range E000-FFFF, also exists in both versions V1.0 and V1.1 but these also differ for the Japanese/US/UK and the European systems.

-The second Basic ROM, mapped into the memory range C000-DFFF, appears in two versions V1.0 and V1.1.
+The ROM, mapped into the memory range C000-DFFF, appears in two versions V1.0 and V1.1.
 These versions differ, but here is no difference between the Japanese/US/UK systems and the European systems.